 There are a number of tools available to find your nearest charge station.
 The interactive ZapMap app uses your location to give you a full list of charging points near you, and the ability to choose the type of connector that you’re looking for.

-Of course, your Mercedes-Benz can help too.
+Of course, your Mercedes-Benz or smart can help too.
 Fully electric models (including the EQC and EQV) have intelligent navigation which will plan your route according to your charge requirements.
 For longer journeys, it will tell you when and where to charge.
 It will also react to live traffic updates to reroute you if your charge won’t get you to a charger in time, as well as also updating on availability of charge points available.

 What are the environmental impacts of electric cars?